Customize image scanning

 - From the drop-down list, select a package type.For Debian packages, RPM packages, and shared libraries, selectpackage.If your package type is not supported, selectbinary.

-- Enter the name of your package/binary.Package names can be specified using wild cards (*).
+- Enter the name of your package/binary.Package names must be specific for matching.
+For example, "containerd" is valid, "containerd*" is not.